You are here

 Use the links below to navigate to specific sections of the Change Request Menu:

 For students, there is a nightly job that replicates name and birth date changes from the SIS to WISEdata, and then into WISEid for the active school year's most recent, current, and primary enrollment.
-These replications will generate a Change Request, if warranted.
+These replications generate a Change Request if needed.

 FILTERS and FUNCTIONS of the Change Request tab in WISEid:

 The Change Requests page provides a view and status of changes requested to personal demographic data.
 Requests made by your district and by other districts who have former students enrolled or staff employed by your district are displayed.
-If there are change requests that require your approval this will be indicated by a large orange banner spanning the top of the screen.
-The number of new change requests for your district will appear in a red circle next to the message icon.
+If there are change requests that require your approval, a large orange banner across the top of the screen indicates this.
+The number of new change requests for your district appears in a red circle next to the message icon.

 WISEid Change Request filters

 • Status - This filter tells you the status of your change requests.
-Filter can be set to:
+You can set this filter to see:

 • All